Securing access to SQL Server from Linux with Kerberos

 You can synchronise the system clocks by running ntpdate windowskdcmachine on the SQL Server ODBC driver machine.

-Obtaining a Kerberos Ticket from the Windows KDC
+Obtaining a Kerberos ticket from the Windows KDC

 A ticket-granting ticket (TGT) from the Windows KDC must be present on the SQL Server ODBC driver machine.
 (The Windows KDC is the domain controller on which an SPN for the SQL Server instance was registered.)
 The SQL Server ODBC driver uses the TGT to obtain a service ticket, which enables the driver to access the SQL Server instance.